rust-lang/reference/src/attributes.md

   - [`cold`] --- Hint that a function is unlikely to be called.
   - [`naked`] --- Prevent the compiler from emitting a function prologue and epilogue.
   - [`no_builtins`] --- Disables use of certain built-in functions.
+  - [`optimize`] --- Controls the level of optimization to be applied to the function.
   - [`target_feature`] --- Configure platform-specific code generation.
   - [`track_caller`] --- Pass the parent call location to `std::panic::Location::caller()`.
   - [`instruction_set`] --- Specify the instruction set used to generate a function's code.